amitparag/Attention-Classification/README.md

     2. Sensors

         The Gelsight sensors are susceptible to damage.
 After a few experiments, the gel pad on one the sensors started to leak gel while second one somehow got scrapped off.
         We initially started with 2 sensors, but then discarded the data from one of the sensors.
+        It should also be notes that the usb-c cabel connected to the GelSight sensors gets disconnected a lot in the middle of experiments.
+So you will have to redo the same experiment multiple times - frustrating but c'est la vie.
+        The pins of the mini sensor is a bit dodgy.

 <div style="display: flex; justify-content: center;">
     <img src="assets/Screenshot from 2023-09-03 15-18-07.png" alt="Image 1" style="width: 400px; margin-right: 10px;">